getkyo/kyo/README.md

 val b: Int > IOs =
   IOs.value(42)

-// 'fail' is returns a computation that
+// 'fail' returns a computation that
 // will fail once IOs is handled val c: Int > IOs =
   IOs.fail(new Exception)